 Yellowing or dropping leaves = soil too wet or early signs of rot

-Wrinkled leaves = your plant likely needs more water
+Wrinkled or softer lower leaves = your plant is likely ready for a drink

 Temperature – Protect your plant from extreme temperatures.
 Succulents can go outside in spring and summer, but if the pot has no drainage hole, keep it sheltered from rain.
 Bring indoors when temperatures drop below 10°C.